RM-Terrell/project-orbital/docs/getting_started.md

 and it will rebuild on save.
 With the JS and CSS files built you can run the Django server to properly start the website.

-To start the Django server, navigate inside the `django_backend` directory, then apply all initial migrations with the following command:
+To start the Django server, navigate inside the `api` directory, then apply all initial migrations with the following command:

 > python manage.py migrate